 A consumer proposal is a type of debt relief solution in Canada.
 While a consumer proposal is an extreme option for debt relief, it isn’t as extreme as declaring bankruptcy.
 This mode of debt relief facilities the settlement of your debts with your creditors, the goal is to reduce the amount of money you have to pay back.

-While a consumer proposal is a great debt relief option and could prevent you from having to file for bankruptcy but it is possible to have your consumer propsal annulled on you and you could lose all the benefits.
+While a consumer proposal is a great debt relief option and could prevent you from having to file for bankruptcy, it is possible to have your consumer proposal annulled and you could lose all the benefits.
 Breaching the terms and conditions of your consumer proposal will lead to you getting the deal annulled which can mean a disaster for your finances.
 This is why it’s of the utmost importance that you know how to prevent this from happening to you.

 Why Are Consumer Proposals Annulled?

 A consumer proposal can usually be annulled when one of the three specific terms is not honoured.
 This is to say that abiding by all the rules of the proposal is the only way in which you can keep the agreement going until you’ve regained financial stability.

 The first reason why a consumer proposal can be annulled is the failure to file your income tax return.
 In the stipulations of the proposal, you are required to file your income tax return and ensure you meet all the tax regulations and criteria of the province you live in.

 This is what allows the authorities to substantiate your status and uphold the agreement of the consumer proposal.
 Failure to submit the return thus serves as a breach of the rules which can automatically lead to the annulment of the deal.

 The second factor that can lead to the annulment of your consumer proposal agreement is the failure to pay the agreed payments.
 With a consumer proposal, the debts are usually not written off in their entirety but they are instead reduced to amounts that can be paid back comfortably while the rest of the debt may be forgiven.